Jo Luxton: Political career

-At the 2020 New Zealand general election Luxton again ran in Rangitata for the Labour party; and in a surprise victory, defeated National's Megan Hands by a final margin of 4,408 votes.
+At the 2020 New Zealand general election Luxton again ran in Rangitata for the Labour party.
+In what was regarded as a surprise victory, she defeated National's Megan Hands by a final margin of 4,408 votes.
 Rangitata had been traditionally regarded as a safe National seat.
+In her second term, Luxton continued to sit on the education and workforce committee and chaired the primary production committee.
+Each of those roles ended in February 2023 after her promotion into the executive.